google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 ## Fuzzer stats

-The *Fuzzer Stats* page provides various metrics on fuzzer performance.
-Using the filters on the page, you can see how those metrics (e.g. execution speed or number of crashes) change over time (if you choose "Group by Day") or compare different fuzzers to each other ("Group by Fuzzer").
+The *Fuzzer stats* page provides metrics on fuzzer performance.
+Using the filters on the page, you can see how those metrics (e.g. execution speed or number of crashes) change over time (if you choose "Group by Day").
+You can compare different fuzzers to one another using "Group by Fuzzer".
 There is also a "Group by Time" filter that shows fuzzer stats as charts rather than raw numbers.

 This feature requires a [production setup]({{ site.baseurl }}/production-setup/), as fuzzer stats are stored in [BigQuery].
 The stats are usually delayed by up to